aekirkegaard/run_Analysis.R/CodeBook.md

 * melted - a data.frame which contains tidyData after it was melted on the "Subject" and "Activity" variables.
 * means - a data.frame which contains a tidy data set with the average of each variable for each activity and each subject

-##Variables used in within the data sets (information from features_info.txt file in UCI directory):
+##Variables used in within the data sets:

-tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.)
+From the features.txt file, the main set of variables include statistical functions such as mean and standard deviation on the following: tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.)

 A complete list of all column variables found in the original data set can be found in features.txt in the UCI directory.

 #Information about Summary Choices